blakadder/blog/_posts/2020-06-27-template_schema_lights.md

 The complex world of integrating Tasmota lights into Home Assistant using template schema.

+**This guide is outdated and a lot of the functions are deprecated.
+It's still a good tool for learnining templating and using MQTT commands in Tasmota**

 Before proceeding, you should familiarize yourself with how lights are configured and work in Tasmota by reading at least the first part of the [Tasmota Lights article](http://tasmota.github.io/docs/Lights).

 There are three possible ways on integrating [MQTT lights](https://www.home-assistant.io/integrations/light.mqtt) in Home Assistant which are called "schema" in their terminology.
 The common way is the **"default"** schema which is used in [HA autodiscovery](https://tasmota.github.io/docs/Home-Assistant/#automatic-discovery) and documented for [manual configuration](https://tasmota.github.io/docs/Home-Assistant/#lights), next is "json" schema which we'll skip since it doesn't work with Tasmota and there's **"template"** schema which is the main topic.

-While defult schema is sufficient for average use, thus being the default choice, it has limitations.
+While default schema is sufficient for average use, thus being the default choice, it has limitations.

 Home Assistant has a `transition` attribute used when turning lights on or off which can define number of seconds the light should take to change states.
 Default MQTT Light does not have support for that.